 Free-standing lenders and finance companies provide unsecured loans on short notice to individuals, much like payday lenders.
 Finance companies can be brick-and-mortar establishments or operate strictly online.

-Additionally, if repaid responsibly, obtaining a loan from LoanNow can improve your credit.
+Additionally, if repaid responsibly, obtaining a personal loan may improve your credit.
 Payday loan companies are not required by law to report the borrowers’ repayment behavior to the three major credit unions (TransUnion, Experian and Equifax), and sadly many only choose to report negative information if a borrower fails to make payments on time.

 Solving Money Problems